KeepingBeat415/AWS-cloud-learning-path/CLF-C02/CLF-C02-1.md

 - You always have access to EC2 capacity when you need it
 - No time commitment (create/cancel anytime), no billing discounts
 - Combine with Regional Reserved Instances and Savings Plans to benefit from billing discounts
-- You’re charged at On -Demand rate whether you run instances or not
+- You’re charged at On-Demand rate whether you run instances or not
 - Suitable for short-term, uninterrupted workloads that needs to be in a specific AZ

 Which purchasing option is right for me?

 - On demand: coming and staying in resort whenever we like, we pay the full price
-- Reser ved: like planning ahead and if we plan to stay for a long time, we may get a good discount.
+- Reserved: like planning ahead and if we plan to stay for a long time, we may get a good discount.
 - Savings Plans: pay a certain amount per hour for certain period and stay in any room type (e.g., King, Suite, Sea View, ...)
 - Spot instances: the hotel allows people to bid for the empty rooms and the highest bidder keeps the rooms.
 You can get kicked out at any time
 - Dedicated Hosts: We book an entire building of the resort
-- Capacity Reser vations: you book a room for a period with full price even you don’t stay in it
+- Capacity Reservations: you book a room for a period with full price even you don’t stay in it

 Shared Responsibility Model for EC2

 - AWS

   - Infrastructure (global network security)
   - Isolation on physical hosts
   - Replacing faulty hardware
   - Compliance validation

 - User
   - Security Groups rules
   - Operating-system patches and updates